-6. Bidder's Appeal Process
+7. Bidder's Appeal Process

 - a.
-A bidder can appeal the department's decision to deny the bidder's good faith waiver request.
+A bidder can appeal the department's decision to deny the bidder's good faith effort submission.
 The bidder must provide written documentation refuting the specific reasons for rejection as stated in the department's rejection notice.
 The bidder may meet in person with the department if so requested.
-Failure to appeal within 7 calendar days after receiving the department's written notice of rejection of a good faith waiver request under constitutes a forfeiture of the bidder's right of appeal.
-If the bidder does not appeal, the department may declare the bid ineligible for execution. - b.
+Failure to appeal within 7 calendar days after receiving the department's written denial notice of a good faith effort evaluation constitutes a forfeiture of the bidder's right of appeal.
+A contract cannot be executed without documentation that the DBE provisions have been fulfilled. - b.
 The department will appoint a representative, who did not participate in the original determination, to assess the bidder's appeal.
-The department will issue a written decision within 7 calendar days after the bidder presents all written and oral testimony.
+The department will issue a written decision within 5 calendar days after the bidder presents all written and oral testimony.
 In that written decision, the department will explain the basis for finding that the bidder did or did not meet the contract DBE goal or make an adequate good faith effort to meet the contract DBE goal.
 The department's decision is final.
 If the department finds that the bidder did not meet the contract DBE goal or did not make adequate efforts to meet the DBE goal, the department may declare the bid ineligible for execution.

-7. Department's Criteria for DBE Participation
+8. Department's Criteria for DBE Participation